-Ronald M. Snyder is certified as a 'specialist in labour law' by the Law Society of Upper Canada.
+Ronald M. Snyder is certified as a 'specialist in labour law' by the Law Society of Ontario.
 His labour and employment practice is restricted to representing both public and private sector employers before an array of administrative tribunals and all levels of courts including the Supreme Court of Canada concerning a wide variety of workplace issues.
 Operating out of both the Firm's Toronto and Ottawa offices to provide counsel to clients across Canada, he is nationally recognized for his heightened expertise in the distinctive laws and issues which directly impact Federally regulated employers.

 Ronald is also a noted Canadian labour law author whose textbooks are cited in decisions rendered by the Supreme Court of Canada.
 Utilized by lawyers, human resource professionals and union personnel alike, his publications are one of the most often referenced authorities in the Awards rendered by arbitrators and the courts.
 His seminal treatise, Collective Agreement Arbitration in Canada is hailed by arbitrators as a "leading text" on the law relating to workplace issues in the unionized context.
 His Annotated Canada Labour Code treatise, annually published since 1992, has made him a household name among those who practice in the domain of Federal labour and employment law.

-The 2017 Annotated Canada Labour Code, 25th Anniversary Edition
+The 2020 Annotated Canada Labour Code

 OCTOBER 03 2016

 Ronald Snyder shares his perspective with Canadian Lawyer InHouse around the SCC decision to reverse the Federal Court of Appeal's Ruling on Federally Regulated Employers in Wilson v.
 Atomic Energy of Canada.